Gateway to Nature project construction FAQ’s

 Yes.
 Local residents, parish councils, and partners engaged in early design workshops and statutory consultation during the planning process.
 Feedback directly shaped things such as the location of the car park, where planting is permitted and the scale of the facilities.

-How can I give feedback or ask a different question?
+How can I give feedback or raise concerns now?

 We welcome feedback on how we collectively care and manage this wonderful landscape.
-Specific queries or questions on this project are best sent to our Project Lead, Dave Lewis, Director of Operations who lives in Didcot with his family and is on site every day – [email protected].
+Specific queries or questions on this project are best sent to our Project Lead – Dave Lewis – Director of Operations who lives in Didcot with this family and is on site everyday – [email protected].

 Visitor Experience